JanaHeyn/spa-final-project_JanaHeyn/README.md

 # spa-final-project_JanaHeyn

-To Do App - School project from the "Single Page Application" module.
+To Do App - School project from the "Single Page Application" module

 Used technologies:
 - SASS